jayrbolton/mock_microservice/README.md

   * `body` - optional - string or object - the response content
   * `headers` - optional - object - response headers

-Any requests that are made to the server that are not found in `endpoints.json` respond with a 500 status.
+Any requests that are made to the server that do not match any config file respond with a 500 status.

-Check the server logs to debug requests that don't match any endpoints you have defined in your config.
+Check the server logs to debug requests that don't match any endpoints you have defined in your configs.

 ### Running the docker image

-Run the docker image `mockservices/mock_json_service` with your `endpoints.json` file mounted to `/config/endpoints.json` inside the container.
+Run the docker image `mockservices/mock_json_service` with your config file directory mounted to `/config` inside the container.

 ```sh
 docker run -p 5000:5000 -v $(pwd)/test/mock_service:/config mockservices/mock_json_service
 ```

-Where `$(pwd)/test/mock_service/endpoints.json` is your configuration file.
+Where `$(pwd)/test/mock_service` contains your json configuration files.

 The above runs a simple python server **exposed on port 5000** that validates your configuration and accepts (or denies) requests according to your mocked endpoints.